myphysicslab/myphysicslab/README.md

 + [GNU Make](https://www.gnu.org/software/make/)

 + [Closure Compiler](https://github.com/google/closure-compiler) Note that you don't need to install Maven or NPM.
-Just got to their Maven repository, click on the version you want, then click on the jar file to download it.
-Works with closure-compiler release v20210106.
+Just go to their Maven repository, click on the version you want, then click on the jar file to download it. myPhysicsLab compiles with closure-compiler release v20210106.

 + [Closure Library](https://github.com/google/closure-library) is a separate
     download from Closure Compiler.
 It is a collection of JavaScript source